Prathiba-k/_da1/README.md

 # _da1

-           PROCESS OF CITHUB WORKING METHODALOGY:
+           PROCESS OF GITHUB WORKING METHODALOGY:

 What is GitHub?